-The Company expects that the 2017 Annual Meeting of Stockholders will be held in June 2017, but the exact date, time and location of such meeting have yet to be determined.
+The Company expects that the 2018 Annual Meeting of Stockholders will be held in June 2018, but the exact date, time and location of such meeting have yet to be determined.
 A Stockholder who intends to present a proposal at that annual meeting, including nomination of a director, must submit the proposal in writing addressed to John C. Bombara, Secretary, c/o Horizon Technology Finance Corporation, 312 Farmington Avenue, Farmington, Connecticut 06032.
-Notices of intention to present proposals, including nomination of a director, at the 2017 annual meeting must be received by the Company between December 23, 2016 and 5:00 p.m.
-Eastern Time on January 23, 2017.
-In order for a proposal to be considered for inclusion in the Company's proxy statement for the 2017 Annual Meeting, the Company must receive the proposal no later than December 23, 2016.
+Notices of intention to present proposals, including nomination of a director, at the 2018 annual meeting must be received by the Company between December 22, 2017 and 5:00 p.m.
+Eastern Time on January 22, 2018.
+In order for a proposal to be considered for inclusion in the Company's proxy statement for the 2018 Annual Meeting, the Company must receive the proposal no later than December 22, 2017.
 The submission of a proposal does not guarantee its inclusion in the Company's proxy statement or presentation at the meeting unless certain securities law requirements are met.
 The Company reserves the right to reject, rule out of order or take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements.

 The Company's Audit Committee has established guidelines and procedures regarding the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters (collectively, "Accounting Matters").
 Persons with complaints or concerns regarding Accounting Matters may submit their complaints to the Company's Chief Compliance Officer.
-Persons who are uncomfortable submitting complaints to the Chief Compliance Officer, including complaints involving the Chief Compliance Officer, may submit complaints directly to the Company's Audit Committee Chair.
+Persons who are uncomfortable submitting complaints to the Chief Compliance Officer, may submit complaints directly to the Company's Audit Committee Chair.
 Complaints may be submitted on an anonymous basis.